 Travelling After Cannabis Legalization: What Canadians Need to Know

-Recreational cannabis use will become legal in Canada on Oct.
-17, 2018 -- a change that will have some interesting ramifications for tourism and travellers (even those who abstain).
+Recreational cannabis use became legal in Canada on Oct.
+17, 2018 -- a change that has some interesting ramifications for tourism and travellers (even those who abstain).
 Here, we set out what you need to know.

 Under the Cannabis Act, “there [will] be no inherent barriers to transporting cannabis between provinces and territories.”
 Each province has its own rules on legal age and public use, however, and these must be respected during your travels.
 If you ever pack cannabis in your luggage, store it in a sealed container that won’t let smells escape.
 It’s important to keep your bags from acquiring lingering odours that will alarm sniffer dogs or border guards.
 You might even consider getting a different set of luggage for your international travel, for reasons that will become clear as you continue reading.

-How will legalization affect travel to the United States?
+How does legalization affect travel to the United States?

 If a U.S. border agent asks if you ever smoked pot before it was legal in Canada, she’s not just making idle chitchat.
 You can be deemed unfit to enter the States if you broke Canadian laws, including the laws against cannabis use that were in effect prior to legalization.
 American immigration lawyer Len Saunders warned the Senate Hearing Committee that Canadians risk a permanent ban from the U.S. if they admit to having used the drug.
 “They’re basically turned around, told to go back to Canada, and told they are inadmissible for life,” he said.